Applied Positive Psychology Courses | Online MAPP Program

 Positive Psychology Courses

 This introductory course introduces the basic themes central to the study and application of positive psychology, including the nature of well-being, happiness, peak performance, personality characteristics, positive health, creativity, and spirituality.
-Students will be introduced to key research in the field, models of flourishing, and specific applications at individual, family, community, and organizational levels.
+Students will be introduced to key research in the field, models of flourishing as well as specific applications at individual, family, community and organizational levels.

 Students will have two structured programmatic opportunities to experience applied positive psychology virtual interventions in community settings: 1) by observing and participating in A Happier You session, which is a 7-week multi-component positive psychology group program, and 2) observing and participating in the Health Support Program, a community-based motivational interviewing intervention focused on healthy lifestyles and stress management.